 We have a requirement for a cryptocurrency deposit to receive a number of confirmations on its blockchain before the funds can be credited to your account.

 What are confirmations?

-After a transaction is broadcasted to a Blockchain, it is presented to be included in a block by the miners.
-Once a transaction has been included in a block, the transaction has had 1 confirmation.
+After a transaction is broadcasted to the blockchain, it is presented to be included in a block by the miners.
+Once a transaction has been included in a block, the transaction has received 1 confirmation.
 With each subsequent block, the number of confirmations increases for the transaction.
 To avoid the risks of double spending, funds aren’t credited until a number of confirmations have taken place depending on the cryptocurrency.
 Each block is found at a different rate depending on the blockchain.
 For example, a block is found on average every 10 Minutes on the Bitcoin blockchain, and Kraken only credits XBT/BTC deposits to a client’s account after 6 confirmations, which takes approximately one hour.

 |Cryptocurrency||Confirmations Required||Estimated Time*|

 |Bitcoin Cash (BCH)||6 Confirmations||60 Minutes|

 |Tether USD (USDT)||6 Confirmations||60 Minutes|

 |Monero (XMR)||15 Confirmations||30 Minutes|